Public Lands Brochures

-The Public Lands Management Program was created in September 2005 to assist the Public Land Acquisition Advisory Council with preparing and recommending policies to guide the acquisition and management of public lands, both environmental and recreational.
+The Public Lands Management Program was created in September 2005 to assist in preparing and recommending policies to guide the acquisition and management of public lands, both environmental and recreational.

 The creation of the Program is a direct result of Lake County voters approving a public land referendum on Nov.
 2, 2004.
 The referendum approved a one-third millage for the County to issue $36 million in bonds for the acquisition and improvement of land to protect drinking water, improve water quality of rivers and lakes, protect open space and provide recreation areas.

 Properties were evaluated based on 13 criteria established for the program.
 The criteria include:

 - Significant area of documented high recharge rates

 - Water bodies or wetlands capable of protecting natural floodplain functions and preventing or reducing flood damage

 - Aquifers, springs and/or significant geological features are present